 These healthy winter recipes are the best way to nourish your body and stay healthy when the weather starts getting colder and days shorter and shorter.
-In this collection of winter meals you’ll find comforting dinner ideas like curries or soups, as well as healthy breakfast recipes like oatmeal or pancakes, which are all perfect for cold weather.
+In this collection of healthy winter meals you’ll find comforting dinner ideas like curries or soups, as well as nutritious breakfast recipes like oatmeal or pancakes, which are all perfect for cold weather.

 If you’ve ever tried to eat healthy during winter, you know it’s not easy.
 Salad’s the last thing I want after a freezing day.
 Give me the cookies, that creamy pasta, give me anything that will provide the calories and make me sleepy right now.